Naaooj/WebsphereEmbedded/README.md

 After websphere is installed, the installation path must be configured in test-ejb/pom.xml.

 ## How it works
-if you look at EmbeddedContainerTest class, the number of lines of codes is not that huge, thanks to the embeddable.properties file that holds the whole settings.
-Unfortunately the number of things to take into account is bothersome.
+If you look at EmbeddedContainerTest class, the number of lines of codes is not that huge, thanks to the embeddable.properties and to the EmbeddableContainerRunner.
+The runner is responsible to initialize the embedded container and to inject the EJB in the test class.
+Unfortunately, you still can't use different ejb from different projects as the mapping and the lookup occure only for the "module" classes, which is the current project.
+One way to achieve this is to create it's own module, look at the next tag : load-your-own-module

+## Things to remember
-First if all, Wesphere uses Openjpa, which needs to enhance entites at compile time or during runtime.
+Wesphere uses Openjpa, which needs to enhance entites at compile time or during runtime.
 At runtime, the Openjpa java agent must be used when initializing the VM, or some openjpa settings must be added the the persistence.xml.
 Using the the java agent with eclipse is really easy, you just have to pass it to the VM like this : -javaagent:"C:\Users\Naoj\.m2\repository\org\apache\openjpa\openjpa\2.1.1\openjpa-2.1.1.jar".